Laura Fuentes

 How to Make Steel-Cut Overnight Oats

-You’ll see I assemble these strawberry overnight steel cut oats in single-serve jars, but you can also make one big bowl of overnight oats.
-Whatever works best for you!
+You can assemble these strawberry overnight steel cut-oats in single-serve jars or one big bowl.
 Here are the easy steps:

-In the morning, you can enjoy them cold, straight out of the jar, or warm them up in the microwave if desired.
+3. Enjoy them cold, straight out of the jar, or warm them up 30 seconds in the microwave if desired.

 How Far in Advance Can I Make Steel-Cut Overnight Oats?

-Whether you make overnight oats with quick-cooking steel cut oats or classic rolled oats, it’s always a great “base” for adding more flavor and nutrition.
-This recipe includes strawberries, but here are other delicious ideas you can add before or after refrigerating the oats:
+This steel-cut overnight oats recipe includes strawberries, but here are other delicious ideas you can add before or after refrigerating the oats:

 • chopped fresh fruit: ½ cup per serving